Select Page

 The four committees must reach consensus in order for the Commission to act.
 The Commissioners meet, at a minimum, monthly.
 During fishing seasons, meetings are often held more frequently via conference calls or teleconferencing.

 CRITFC officers are elected to a one-year term.
 The Chair is selected by the Commission from the Commissioners representing the tribe whose turn it is to hold the position.
-The Chair position is currently held by the Confederated Tribes of the Umatilla Indian Reservation.
+The Chair position is currently held by the Yakama Nation.

 Chair Ron Suppah from Warm Springs Tribes takes CRITFC oath of office

-Chair Corinne Sams (Umatilla) takes the oath of office from the outgoing CRITFC Chair Ron Suppah (Warm Springs).
+Chair Jeremy Yakala (Yakama) takes the oath of office from the outgoing CRITFC Chair Corinne Sams (Umatilla).

-He has a commitment to remain vigilant in managing fishery resources through the inherent rights that were affirmed through treaties made by the Yakama, Warm Springs, Umatilla, and Nez Perce nations.
-These legal contracts with the United States government serve as guiding principles to help protect the natural foods, streams, and animals; as well as maintaining a stewardship role for future generations to understand and protect.
-Jeremy is honored to be a part of the CRITFC organization so that he may carry on the vision of past leaders’ work in preserving the natural law that was set in place since Time Immemorial.
+Takala is committed to managing fishery resources through the inherent rights that were affirmed through treaties between sovereign tribal nations and the United States.
+These legal contracts serve as guiding principles to help protect the natural foods, streams, and animals, as well as maintaining a stewardship role for future generations to understand and protect.

 Born in Albuquerque New Mexico to Ferris, Jr. and Frances Arthur Paisano February 17, 1946.
 I was blessed with three sisters, Marie Anne Paisano (deceased), Edna Lee Paisano (deceased) and Rachel P. Edwards.
 Nez Perce Maternal grandparents; Daniel E. Arthur and Rachel Penney Arthur, Laguna Pueblo Paternal grandparents; Ferris Paisano, Sr. and Bessie Sarracino Paisano from the village of Paguate, New Mexico.